pycage/shellfish/doc/tutorial/ui-listmodel.md

 The list model encapsulates a list of arbitrary items together with methods for accessing and modifying the list.
-A range of events notifies observers such as the {link html.ListView ListView} about changes.
+A range of events notifies observers such as the {@link html.ListView ListView} about changes.

 ### Creating a List Model